- Personal Finance»

 - Household Expenses

-1. How to save money in the shower
+1. How to save money on your water bill in the shower

 Instead of saving the best for last, let’s skip ahead of the line and put it right at number one.
 This is the ultimate money saver when it comes to what we do in the bathroom – unless you use an excessive amount of toilet paper, but let’s save that for another hub someday.